gordonl0811/LowLatencyProgramming/docs/branch_prediction.md

 |                                   95 |                        3654579 |
 |                                  100 |                        3202696 |

-The benchmarks for the `CountEvents` function demonstrates how a vector with an equal number of odd and even numbers suffers the most from branch misprediction penalties, with the execution time of the function being 2.5x the duration of the function of entirely odd numbers.
+The benchmarks demonstrate how a vector with an equal number of odd and even numbers suffers the most from branch misprediction penalties, with the execution time of the function being 2.5x the duration of the function of entirely odd numbers.
+The conclusion that can be taken from this is that branches do not necessarily result in longer execution times, as predictable input data can mitigate the number of branch mispredictions caused.

-This result supports the desire for predictable input data, or at least for deterministic programs where conditional jumps and branches are minimised.

 # Related